major/vl-notifier/README.md

 # VL Notifier

+> These extensions are **totally unofficial** and not affiliated with VolumeLeaders.com.

 Browser extensions that monitor [VolumeLeaders.com](https://www.volumeleaders.com) and send desktop notifications when new Trade Level Touches or Block Trades appear.

 | Browser | Status | Manifest | Directory |